SysKitTeam/docs-point/governance-and-automation/access-requests/create-access-requests-policy.md

 ![Access Requests Policy - Level of Access](../../.gitbook/assets/create-access-request_policy-created.png)

 The new policy can now be found in the **list of all policies created in your environment**.
-  * The pop-up also allows clicking on Apply Policy and being taken to the Mange Policies screen directly.
+  * The pop-up also allows clicking on Apply Policy and being taken to the Manage Policies screen directly.

 {% hint style="information" %}
 To enforce the new policy, it will need to be **applied to resources in your environment**.
 Take a look at the [Apply Access Requests article](https://www.syskit.com/products/point/pricing/) for instructions on how to apply your policy.